vuquocan1987/QuizzApiWiki/Database-design-and-implementation.md

 <bloquote>
 <p>
 In this course, showing that your code works is primarily your responsibility.
 Therefore we expect test cases that show that all of your methods work not just with correct parameters, but that they also handle error situations correctly.
-Tests should always cover the most common error scenarios that are easy to predict (e.g. trying to edit something that doesn't exist, trying to create duplicate primary keys etc.) Each test case has to clearly show what it tests, what test parameters it uses and finally to show that result was as expected.
+Tests should always cover the most common error scenarios that are easy to predict (e.g.foreign keys violations work correctly)
 </p>
 <p>You should follow the testing methodologies shown in Exercise 1.</p>
 <p>Some guidelines for the testing:</p>